OfficeDev/msteams-docs.de-DE/msteams-platform/m365-apps/prerequisites.md

 Optional können Sie [Visual Studio Code](https://code.visualstudio.com/) verwenden, um Teams-Apps in Office und Outlook zu erweitern.

-Die Erweiterung [Teams Toolkit für Visual Studio Code](https://aka.ms/teams-toolkit) (`v2.10.0`oder höher) bietet Befehle, mit denen Sie Ihren vorhandenen Teams-Code so ändern können, dass er mit Outlook und Office kompatibel ist.
-Weitere Informationen finden Sie unter [Aktivieren der persönlichen Registerkarte von Teams für Office und Outlook](extend-m365-teams-personal-tab.md).
+The extension [Teams Toolkit for Visual Studio Code](https://aka.ms/teams-toolkit) (`v2.10.0` or later) provides commands that can help modify your existing Teams code to be compatible with Outlook and Office.
+For more information, see [enable Teams personal tab for Office and Outlook](extend-m365-teams-personal-tab.md).

 ## <a name="next-step"></a>Nächster Schritt